GDGAlgiers/Devfest22Challenges/Web/WebScraper/README.md

 - Your web scraper needs to gather all required information.
 - The scraped dataset must include all recipes available in the website.

+## Evaluation

+This challenge has maximum points of **10** for implementing all the required features.

 ## Setup

 To get you started with this challenge, we have provided you with a starting point. so you need first to copy to your local environment the `starter` folder you see next to this challenge. and install all the dependencies: